What Expenses Can a Trader claim in Income Tax Return?

 Expenses a Trader can Claim

 A trader can claim all the expenses directly connected to the trading business as a business expense.
-The expenses incurred should be wholly and exclusively in relation to business and professional income.
-Below is a list of expense that a trader can claim against trading income.
+The expenses incurred should be wholly and exclusively about business and professional income.
+Below is a list of expenses that a trader can claim against trading income.

 Can I claim Tax paid as a Business Expense?

-Expenses that a Trader cannot claim in Income Tax Return
+Expenses that a Trader cannot claim in an Income Tax Return

 Points to remember for Trader who claims Business Expenses